Import your Safari passwords into Codebook

 Step 1: Export passwords from Safari

 Caution: You are about to export your passwords into an unencrypted file!
-We recommend temporarily disabling any backup software you use to avoid creating a backup of the unencrypted file.
+We recommend you temporarily disable any backup software you use to avoid creating a backup of the unencrypted file.
 Anybody with access to this file will be able to see your passwords and other secrets.

 - Launch Safari